vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 | 7  | Tony | 20101021  | add    | Flint    |
 | 8  | Tony | 20110101  | add    | Fletcher |

 This is often called a _facts table_: the information in this table _will always be true_.
 Indeed, on June 2nd in 2010 Tom and Freddy became friends, whether or not they are still friends at this moment.
 Contrast that to the example above: John Doe will not always live at the address in California.
+Another way of thinking about this is that in the mutable version you record the _state_, whereas in the immutable version you record the _changes to an underlying state_.

+As an exercise, what would an immutable version of the address example look like?

 In these examples we're adding records to a table, but the lambda layer can be implemented in many different ways.
 Rows can be added to a csv file; files can be added to a given directory; etc.

-_Everything starts with this master dataset_.
+_Everything starts with this immutable master dataset_.

 #### Computing arbitrary functions
 Any query that we run is basically a function over the dataset: the query `SELECT * FROM individuals WHERE name = "John Doe";` runs a filter function over the dataset in the `individuals` table.
-Looking at the above part on immutability, you might think "How dumb is this.
+Looking at the above part on immutability, you might think "This is dumb.
 Just to find out who Tom's friends are we have to go over the complete dataset and add/remove friends as we go."
-Indeed, a table like the following would be much easier if you want to know how many friends everyone has (suppose you're running the query in on the first of November, 2019):
+Indeed, a table like the following would be much easier if you want to know how many friends everyone has (suppose you're running the query on the first of November, 2019):

 | id | who  | nr_of_friends |
 |:-- |:---- |:------------- |